 - 1. DTP3/Penta 3 administrative coverage was increased in 2008 to 85% and with slight decrease in 2009 (83%).
 Due to different factors, the target of achieving 90% coverage with all antigens nationally and at least 80% coverage with all routine immunizations in every district could not be achieved during the 2006-2010 cMYP. - 2.
 Polio Eradication has remained a top priority in the country.
 At least four rounds of Polio SIA are being conducted each year two in the spring and two in the fall with coverage over 90-95%.
 Vitamin A is given with the second round twice a year.
 From 63 confirmed polio cases in year 1999, there was a steady decline to 04 cases in year 2004 and localization of virus circulation in the southern part of the country.
 In 2006, 2007 and 2008, 2009 the 31, 17, 32 and 38 confirmed polio cases were reported respectively.
-The challenge to improve and maintain the quality of campaigns is becoming an increasingly difficult task in southern part of the country. - 3.
-The objective of measles elimination was partially achieved where catch up and regular periodic follow up campaigns were conducted and measles case-base surveillance with lab-support is well established.
+The challenge to improve and maintain the quality of campaigns is becoming an increasingly difficult task in southern part of the country due to insecurity. - 3.
+The objective of measles elimination was partially achieved where catch up and regular periodic follow up campaigns were conducted and measles case-base surveillance with lab-support is well

+- established.
 Although small outbreaks of measles mainly among the children over 5 years are taking place, but not death cases reported during the past 3 years. - 4.
 Maternal and Neonatal Tetanus elimination is close to the objectives.
-For elemintating Maternal and neonatal tetanus more works need to be done to reach and verify elimination status. - 5.
+For eleminating Maternal and neonatal tetanus more works need to be done to reach and verify elimination status. - 5.
 The EPI program has achieved 100% safe injections, but with the support of UNICEF and GAVI. - 6.
 There was "no stock-out" for vaccine and immunization supplies during the cMYP (2006-2010) - 7.
 There is need for more works for enhancing national capacity to manage EPI service delivery network, fully linking immunization with other maternal and child health interventions creating demand for immunization services among the population and ensuring financial sustainability of immunization program. - 8.
 The objective of introducing Hepatitis B vaccine in 2006 and and Hib Vaccine in 2009 in combined forms of Tetravalent and Pentavalent had achieved.
 Both vaccines were introduced in 2006 and in 2009 into the national immunization program of the country. - 9.
 In the area of routine Vitamin A supplementation; this was well covered during National Immunization Days (NIDs) for under 5 children with a coverage of 100%.
-Plans yet to be developed for routine Vit A supplementation to the target group after cessiation of NIDs.
+Plans yet to be developed for routine Vit A supplementation to the target group after cessiation of NIDs. - 10.
+EPI is working towards introduction of Pneumococcal vaccine in 2013 and Rotavirus vaccine in 2014. in persuance of its policy for introduction of new vaccines as and when they are available and recommended by the National Immunization Technical Advisory Group (NITAG)